thisendout/cyclops/README.md

 ## Output

-For each :run executed, sysrepl reports:
+For each :run executed, cyclops reports:
  * Exit Code
  * Execution Duration
  * Docker image used as base